sgt0/cranexpr/README.md

 - Comparison: `>`, `<`, `max`, `min`.
 - Rounding: `floor`, `round`.
 - Ternary (if/else): `?`.
+- `sgn`: Returns the sign of a value (-1 if negative, 1 if positive, 0 if zero).
 - Stack manipulation:
   - `dupN`, `dup`: allows a value N steps up in the stack to be duplicated.
 The top value of the stack has index 0 meaning that `dup` is equivalent to